Skip to main content

 Section B.

-The faculty shall carry out its responsibility through significant involvement at the departmental, school and university levels.
-The bylaws outline the extent and manner of faculty participation at the college level.
-In order to ensure adequate faculty involvement at the departmental and school levels, the following specifications shall in all cases be met:
+The faculty shall carry out its responsibility through significant involvement at the departmental, school and university levels as described below.
+To ensure adequate faculty involvement at the departmental and school levels, the following specifications shall in all cases be met:

 1. Departmental Organization